percentchunk/KnowName/README.md

 ## How It Works

-The directional buttons send movement commands to the ESP32-S3.
+The directional buttons sends movement commands to the ESP32-S3.

 The ESP32 processes the inputs and generates STEP and DIR signals for the A4988 motor drivers.
 These drivers control the X and Y NEMA 17 stepper motors, allowing precise movement along two axes.

-While the motors are moving, the ESP32 tracks the current motor position and sends the coordinates over USB serial.
+While the motors are moving, the ESP32 tracks the current position and sends the coordinates over serial.

 Example output: